- Onion skins and bits (these give flavor and color)

 Bring to a boil.
 This is the only time you will boil the broth.
 Any fluids in the meat will rise to the surface as gray scum.
 You don’t want this in your nice broth.
 This is easily skimmed off and given to your dogs as a treat.
 If your bird is the carcass of a leftover, then there may not be much to skim off.

 Strain your broth.
-First just through a colander, then again through the cheesecloth or kitchen towel.
+First, just through a colander, then again through the cheesecloth or kitchen towel.

-Return to heat and continue to simmer for another hour to reduce and develop flavor.
+Return the broth to heat and continue to simmer for another hour to reduce and develop flavor.
 Now is the time to add any herbs or spices.
 (If you add them at the beginning, they may start to turn your broth bitter when cooked for 9 hours.)